adhilcodes/YOLOv4_DarkNet/README.md

 # YOLOv4_DarkNet

  - This is a project that I am working on, at NCRAI in collaboration with Kerala Agricultural University.
 I will be working on the machine learning part of the project.
-I have created an object detection model using Yolo V4 algorithm using Darkner framework .
+I have created an object detection model using Yolo V4 algorithm using Darknet framework .

  - You can download the **YOLO V4 paper** [here](https://arxiv.org/pdf/2004.10934)